johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

 The `ActorTransport` will be explained in depth in the detailed design sections, in general though the transport is to be considered an actor local value, which is not intended to be shared with other actors (i.e. unmovable).
 While the `self.transport.address` is possible to be shared with other actors, or even stored by them.
-It is a common pattern to store a set of known actors or addresses, in order to maintain a "watched" set of actors, which we can use to check incoming addresses against - is this message from a "new" actor, or one which I already have seen and stored in my "watched" set?
+It is a common pattern to store a set of known actors or addresses, in order to maintain a "watched" set of actors, which we can use to check incoming addresses against--is this message from a "new" actor, or one which I already have seen and stored in my "watched" set?
 These kinds of situations come up frequently in distributed system programming, and it is useful to be able to store addresses, with detachment to any actual reference to the real remote actor.

 ### "Known to be local" distributed actors